-Capacity 96L (verified).
+Capacity 96L (verified)

 Size (fully ‘inflated’) 90cm long x 38cm wide.
-Circumference 120cm.
+Circumference 120cm

-Features Grab handles at each end; holdall handles; basic backpack harness; small zipped mesh inside pocket; one-way inflation/purge valve.
+Features Grab handles at each end; holdall handles; basic backpack harness; small zipped mesh inside pocket; one-way inflation/purge valve

-Fabric: Don’t know exactly, a tough, abrasion-proof nylon fabric with a glossy coating on the inside.
+Fabric: Don’t know exactly, a tough, abrasion-proof nylon fabric with a glossy coating on the inside

 I’ve been using this big holdall for four years now on kayak and packraft trips in France, Australia, Turkey, the US and in the UK, as well as a side bag on my motorbike.
 As it’s among my favourites it gets an upgrade to its own page.

 ‘One dry bag to rule them all’ I wrote back then and my UDB still ticks that box.
-Your typical roll-top dry bags isn’t submersion proof, yet in paddle sports submersion is a likely scenario.
+Your typical roll-top dry bags aren’t submersion proof, yet in paddle sports submersion is a likely scenario.
 Using roll-tops I found myself packing drybags inside dry bags to keep important things like clothes and down bags dry.
 With the UBD you can just chuck it in and zip it up.

 What I like about my UDB is that it’s a simple, rugged and basic big-ass bag with handy handles and a reliably submersion-proof closure.
 There are no gimmicks unless you count the purge valve.
 On the water it eliminates any worries about stuff getting wet and of course it’s something to hold on to if your boat get shot out from under you by a dozy spearfisherman.

 Watershed still make bags with drysuit zips – see the gallery below or the website.
 But they’re either huge or just a bit on the small side or are priced for military procurement departments only.
-I’ve also used Watershed’s 80-litre Westwater (top left – more like 70L I reckon) for packrafting day trips, but pushed it a bit hard on one cross-country MTB ride which ripped out one of the strap fixtures.
+I also used Watershed’s 80-litre Westwater (above – more like 70L) for packrafting day trips, but pushed it a bit hard on one cross-country MTB ride which ripped out one of the strap fixtures.

 Like their handy 30-litre Chattooga day holdall (right, yellow), the Westwater has their slick watershedding fabric which is tough for sure but less agreeable or grippy when pressed against your back all day.
 And like the UDB the straps have the legal minimum paddling (though are easily replaced).
-Both use their chunky giant fold over zip-lock closure which I’m sure works as well as a drysuit zip. nBut if it had to be one bag it’s my UDB – ‘One dry bag to rule them all’.
+Both use their chunky giant fold-over zip-lock closure which I’m sure works as well as a drysuit zip.
+But if it had to be one bag it’s my UDB – ‘One dry bag to rule them all’.